This page last revised on September 16, 2019

 For the actual 2019 LSC decision and its opinions, click here.

-As a result, at least three underlying questions must be instantly posed for consideration:
+There are at least three underlying questions that can be posed for consideration:

 1. What laws have changed since 2003 that bear upon this different standard of producing and maintaining true and complete court records?